zim-desktop-wiki/zim-desktop-wiki/tests/data/formats/export.markdown

 A table
 -------

 |        H1        |         H2 h2 | H3 |
 |:----------------:|--------------:|:---|
 |    Column A1     |     Column A2 | a  |
 | a very long cell | **bold text** | b  |

-After a table there must be a blank line.

 ====
 This is not a header